lamat1111/QuilibriumScripts/README.md

 **Move keys.yml and config.yml to new server**

 Change <NEW_SERVER_IP> with your new server IP and enter the new server password when requested.
-For this to work you need to have the node installed on the new server and have it run for 5 minutes to generate the .config folder.
+For this to work you need to have the node installed on the new server first and have it run for 5 minutes to generate the .config folder.
 ```bash
 scp /root/ceremonyclient/node/.config/keys.yml /root/ceremonyclient/node/.config/config.yml root@<NEW_SERVER_IP>:/root/ceremonyclient/node/.config/
 ```